josbeir/cakephp-docs-md/docs/2/en/views/helpers.md

 a specifically crafted CSS-styled link you needed many different places in your application.
-In order to fit your logic into CakePHP's existing helper structure, you'll need to create a new class in [App / View / Helper](app/View/Helper.md).
+In order to fit your logic into CakePHP's existing helper structure, you'll need to create a new class in `/app/View/Helper`.
 Let's call our helper LinkHelper.
 The actual PHP class file would look something like this:

     /* /app/View/Helper/LinkHelper.php */